Offered by: Nemours Children's Health, Jacksonville

 This study will last for about 54 weeks, but could last longer.
 This will include a screening period of up to 14 days, followed by a stabilization period if the study doctor decides it is needed.
 The length of participation in the Pre-Randomization Stabilization period will vary for each subject based on his/her status.
 The treatment period, which is when you/your child will have to take the study medication, will last for about 52 weeks.
 After that, you will have one follow-up visit.

 In this study, your child will have an equal 50% (1 in 2) chance of being assigned to either Alogliptin or placebo.
 Whichever group you child is assigned, if they are taking metformin or insulin for their diabetes, they will be required to maintain their current therapy at the same dose throughout the first 26 weeks of the double-blind treatment period.
 There will be no dietary restrictions and no restrictions on normal daily physical activities during the participation in this study.
 Subjects will be instructed on proper nutrition and exercise, how to recognize signs and symptoms of hypoglycemia, and the use of a glucometer.
-There will be a minimum of 6 blood draws, but there could be more depending on the need for the stabilization period.
-There will also be 4 ECGs throughout the study.
+There will be at least six blood draws, but there could be more depending on the need for the stabilization period.
+There will also be four ECGs throughout the study.